-It is with regret that I inform you that, in this weeks post, I may have cheated just a little bit.
+In this weeks post I inform you, with regret, that there is a very slim chance I might have slightly cheated.
 I have recently been trying to stick to a ‘no refined sugar ‘ kind of health kick in the upcoming weeks to the tough mudder I have signed up for (there it is), but I couldn’t resist giving these bad boys a go.

 If you can’t tell by veggie baking theme I seem to have adopted over the last couple of weeks, the attempt to be slightly healthier continues.
 Since my chilli beetroot brownies provided a very, very slightly skinnier version of the treat that contributes to probably about 20% of the reason I even have a gym membership, I decided to take it a step further.
 And what better and more original way to do this at Halloween than with pumpkins.
 Having read that about 90% of pumpkins are used for carvings, I decided to try and pay them the credit they were due as an ingredient.
 Besides, I am terrible at pumpkin carving so I this seemed like the next best, although inadvertent, way to celebrate.
 Continue reading “Pumpkin and Coconut Granola”